 The institutional mission, values, goals, and strategic directions were revised in 2004 and again in spring 2007.
 In 2007, the college hired a consulting firm to assess knowledge of the mission statement, agreement with the values statement, and concerns of individuals about the strategic directions.
 The consultant interviewed several individuals at the college and the Compton Center to assess this information and awareness of what was working and what needed clarification or improvement.
 The assessment was followed up through a two-day off-campus workshop.
-The retreat included the College President, Vice Presidents, and leaders from Academic Senate; classified staff; students; and managers from the El Camino campus and the Compton Center.
+The retreat included the College President, Vice Presidents, Academic Senate members, classified staff, students, and administrative leaders, as well as members from the similar constituent groups at the Compton Center.